Improving the website usability & uX of campus-wide university report

 We need to help our readers/users understand what the data visualization is about, succinct and direct.
 I skimmed through the content we have, and communicate with researchers and manager to ensure we are clear with what we're trying to say, and translating our message to data visualization in visual languages.

-Sketching and developing Guidelines
+developing Guidelines

-Constraints: Designing in drupal, University of Maryland templates, and infogram.
+Constraints: Designing in Drupal, University of Maryland templates, and infogram.
 It's difficult to customize the design, yet I was able to incorporate come HTML/CSS in the Drupal's constraint.

 Upon designing and prototyping our website, I crafted a design guideline for our team, documenting use examples of typography, color, data visualization, spacing, icons, and etc. I made sure to present the guideline to our team, and made sure the ownership and edition is continued.